- You are here »

-- childminders – who care for children from birth onwards, looking after them in their own home and offer an all year round service
+- Childminders – who care for children from birth onwards, looking after them in their own home and offer an all year round service

 - Crèches – which usually care for children from birth to five years and are generally provided for parents attending courses or sports activities

-- day nurseries – which usually care for children from birth to five years between 8.00am and 6.00pm each weekday.
+- Day nurseries – which usually care for children from birth to five years between 8am and 6pm each weekday and are open all year round.
 Some provide care before and after school and in the school holidays

-- homecarers – who come to the child's home and are employed by the family
+- Homecarers/Nannies – who come to the child's home and are employed by the family

-- pre-school playgroups – who care for children aged two and a half to five years old.
-Most pre-school playgroups offer part-time places with either morning or afternoon sessions, and other offer longer sessions such as 9.00am to 3.00pm.
+- Pre-school playgroups – which mainly care for children aged two to five years old.
+Some pre-school playgroups offer part-time places with either morning or afternoon sessions, and other offer longer sessions such as 9.00am to 3.00pm.
 Pre-schools playgroups only run during term time.

 - Out of school care – such as before-school and after-school clubs and school holiday schemes.

 The government's directgov website has more information on these different types of childcare.
 You can also visit this website to find out what help may be available with paying for childcare.